codeship/screencast-storyboards/blogposts/node-bitbucket-nodejitsu.md

-Now we need to enter our Nodejitsu username and token.
-I can already fill in my username "codeship-tutorials".
+Now you are asked to enter your Nodejitsu username and token.

-![Nodejitsu user name][screenshot-deployment-username]

-To generate my Nodejitsu token, I run `jitsu tokens create codeship` on the terminal.
+To generate your Nodejitsu token, run `jitsu tokens create codeship` on the terminal.

 ![Create Nodejitsu token][screenshot-create-deployment-token]

-I copy the token and insert it into my Codeship deployment configuration.
+Copy the token and insert it into your Codeship deployment configuration.